josephxtian/northcoders_final_project/README.md

     'export DATA_INGESTION_BUCKET=$(terraform output -raw data_ingestion_bucket)'
     'export DATA_PROCESSED_BUCKET=$(terraform output -raw data_processed_bucket)'

-### Key Terraform Files
+## Key Terraform Files

+#### main.tf :
-• main.tf: Initializes Terraform workspace, manages backend state in S3 `tf-state-bucket-nc-project-352446`.
+Initializes Terraform workspace, manages backend state in S3 `tf-state-bucket-nc-project-352446`.

+#### loudwatch.tf:
-• cloudwatch.tf: Configures logging and error notifications. (creates a log group allowing lambda and eventbridge to log to cloudwatch send emails for lambda errors and step function failures to Ben's email (for now))
+Configures logging and error notifications. (creates a log group allowing lambda and eventbridge to log to cloudwatch send emails for lambda errors and step function failures to Ben's email (for now))

+#### eventbridge.tf:

-• eventbridge.tf: Schedules and invokes Lambda functions.
+Schedules and invokes Lambda functions.
 (attachs a schedule to invoke the step function to feed into lambda 2 every 5 minutes - lambda 2 can then write to `nc-project-schedule` ingestion bucket if any changes made in rds attaches iam policy to evenbtridge that allows lambda to be invoked)

+#### data.tf:
-• data.tf: sets up some commonly used data variables.
+sets up some commonly used data variables.

-• iam.tf: Manages IAM roles and permissions. (creates IAM roles and permissions for lambda, cloudwatch logging, event bridge and statefunction.)
+#### iam.tf: Manages IAM roles and permissions. (creates IAM roles and permissions for lambda, cloudwatch logging, event bridge and statefunction.)

-• lambda.tf: Deploys Lambda functions, zipping and storing code in an S3 bucket.
+#### lambda.tf: Deploys Lambda functions, zipping and storing code in an S3 bucket.
 (creates three lambda functions and uploads the default test file `index.py` from each of the folders: `raw_data_to_ingestion_bucket`, `ingestion_to_processed_bucket`, `processed_bucket_to_warehouse`.
 Note the lambda file automatically zips the python code into the folder `python_zips` which is then uploaded to the `lambda-code-store-bucket` s3 bucket for execution via lambda.)

+#### s3.tf:
-• s3.tf: Creates ingestion, processing, and Lambda code storage S3 buckets.
+Creates ingestion, processing, and Lambda code storage S3 buckets.
 (creates three s3 buckets

 `ingestion-bucket<random_string>` - stores data brought in from raw database with lambda function 1.